 The Irukandji Jellyfish, which comprise Carukia barnesi and a few species in the genus Malo, also frequent Australian waters.
 As with the Box Jelly, their peak activity time is during the warm stinger season.
 Interestingly (and somewhat alarmingly, if you ask me), Irukandjis have apparently also been spotted in locations as varied as Japan, Florida, and the British Isles.

 The jelly’s venom is potent enough to induce the severe Irukandji syndrome.
-This condition is characterized by all sorts of nasty symptoms, from hypertension and debilitating pain to nausea and, in extreme cases, cerebral hemorrhage.
+This condition has the potential to cause all sorts of nasty symptoms, from hypertension and debilitating pain to nausea and, in extreme cases, cerebral hemorrhage.

 Because their size and translucence make them almost invisible, the Irukandji does pose a threat to swimmers and snorkelers.
 In Australia alone, it is estimated that there are about 50-100 Irukandji stings each year.